chunnn05/Blackjack-Game/README.md

 ### BJackDealer

-inherits from BJackPlayer
+Inherits from BJackPlayer

 **Responsibilities:**

 * Manage one or multiple decks of cards
 * Deal cards to player and dealer
 * Shuffle cards when necessary
-* Determine game results**
+* Determine game results

 ---